 What types of devices are used in an ethernet network ?

-Can I use managed and unmanaged switches on the same network ?
+Can we use managed and unmanaged switches on the same network ?

-Can I use different brands of switches in a Redundant Ring ?
+Can we use different brands of switches in a Redundant Ring ?

 Is SNMP important ?